felixelex/trajnetplusplusbaselines/README.rst

 In the table below, for each model the hyperparameters are given and the evaluation score is the one from AI crowd.
-We can see that compared to Milestone 1 we had for our best model FDE = 1.210 and Col-I = 7.220, we can reach FDE = 1.200 and Col-I = 4.710 with contrastive learning!
+We can see that compared to Milestone 1 we had for our best model FDE = 1.210 and Col-I = 7.220, we can reach **FDE = 1.200** and **Col-I = 4.710 with contrastive learning**!

 +------------+------------+-------------+----------+-------+-------+